What is customer status?

 Every customer in Probase has an automatic status that shows their current relationship with your business.
 The status updates automatically based on their services and appointment history, helping you quickly identify which customers are active, need attention, or are potential leads.Customer status types

-Probase assigns one of five status types to each customer:New (Gray)
+Probase assigns one of four status types to each customer:Lead (Amber)

 Potential customers who haven’t started service yet.
 What it means:- Customer has no properties, OR